How to remember words – the seven steps

 Step 1 – Translate.
 You’ll find a new word, and you want to know what the new word means.
 The Delft method, if you use that, makes it easy: you just click the word and get the translation in your language.
 Otherwise, you look it up, using your phone.
 And, when using Google Translate, do you add a star to the important words so that you can find them back easily?
 Finally, a conscience question.
 Do you ever reread your starred words?

 Step 2 – Write.
 Bravo if you do so!
 However, it is much better, to write interesting words, the ones you want to remember first, somewhere.
 That might be step 2.
-You could write them in a word-learning app, such as WRTS or Quizlet.
+You could write them in a word-learning app, such as Quizlet.
 Let’s dive deeper into step 2, but first I have a question.
 When you studied at university, did you make notes of lectures, or did you receive a handout later?
-And which lectures do you remember best: the ones that had interesting subjects, the ones you made notes of, or the ones with handouts?
+And which lectures do you remember best: the ones that had interesting subjects, the ones you made notes of or the ones with handouts?
 Probably both options one and two.
 Copying and pasting are easy, but typing each letter yourself and exercising with the word later, is best.

 In which order you take the steps, can vary.
 Most important is that they are all in the process.